MrOlm/covid19_population_genomics/README.md

 As viruses replicate within their hosts during infection they quickly mutate into genetically diverse populations.
 This is especially true for viruses with RNA genomes (as is the case with SARS-CoV-2).
 The variation among individuals in single host population is referred to as intrapatient variation, intraspecfic variation, or microdiversity.
 Analysis of this data has the following potential applications:

 * Identification of the genomic loci least likely to mutate during infection.
-This can be useful for designing robust tests to detect the viral genome
+Could be useful for designing universal primers / probes.

 * Comparison of viral evolution within individuals versus global evolution.
-This can be useful for understanding how the virus functions and can inform wet-lab experiments aimed at creating novel therapeutics
+This can be useful for understanding how the viral evolutionary pressures and function.

-* Estimation of the number of viral particles acquired to start infection and the amount of microdiversity transferred during transmission.
-This is an important piece of information to understand how the virus spreads from a public health perspective.
+* Estimation of the number of viral particles acquired to start infection and quantifying genetic diversity transferred during transmission.

 ## Methods